Incorporation process

 Joint-stock company (Jusik Hoesa)

-Obtain foreign investment authorization under the FIPL (in case of a foreign investor); comply with certain statutorily required incorporation procedures; court registration; registration as a "foreign invested enterprise" under the FIPL (in case of a foreign investor).
+Obtain foreign investment authorization under the FIPL (in case of a foreign investor); comply with certain statutorily required incorporation procedures; court registration; business registration with tax office; registration as a "foreign invested enterprise" under the FIPL (in case of a foreign investor).

 Limited company (Yuhan Hoesa)

-Obtain foreign investment authorization under the FIPL (in case of foreign investor); comply with certain statutorily required incorporation procedures; court registration; registration as a "foreign invested enterprise" under the FIPL (in case of foreign investor).
+Obtain foreign investment authorization under the FIPL (in case of foreign investor); comply with certain statutorily required incorporation procedures; court registration; business registration with tax office; registration as a "foreign invested enterprise" under the FIPL (in case of foreign investor).

 Spain